Metro Exodus full review

 Metro Exodus certainly isn’t far away, with the game scheduled for release on 15 February 2019 across PS4, Xbox One and PC.

-If you haven’t already, you can pre-order the game right now from the likes of Amazon and GAME in the UK and Best Buy in the US, with every pre-order customer also receiving a panoramic poster depicting some of the terrifying creatures you’ll be going up against in Exodus.
+If you haven’t already, you can pre-order the game right now from the likes of Amazon in the UK and Best Buy in the US, with every pre-order customer also receiving a panoramic poster depicting some of the terrifying creatures you’ll be going up against in Exodus.

 Metro Exodus review